La Pas Ma La

-"La Pas Ma La" is a composition published by minstrel performer Ernest Hogan in 1895 and recognized as the first published ragtime work.
+"La Pas Ma La" is a composition published by minstrel performer Ernest Hogan in 1895 and was falsely claimed to be the first published ragtime work.
 With his troupe, the Georgia Graduates, Hogan created a comedy dance called the "Pasmala" consisting of a walk forward with three steps back, and in 1895 composed and published a song based on this dance.
 The song's chorus was: